Purchase on account in the Swiss online shop: models, costs and providers at a glance

 Payment method | Free plan | Standard plan | Premium plan |

-Purchase on invoice (QR-bill via Payrexx Pay) | 0.50–0.60% | 0.50% | 0.50% |
+Purchase on account (QR-bill via Payrexx Pay) | 0.60 % | 0.50 % | 0.50 % |

-Klarna | 2.40% + EUR 0.30 | 2.40% + EUR 0.30 | 1.60% + EUR 0.20 |
+Klarna | 2.40 % + EUR 0.30 | 2.40 % + EUR 0.30 | 1.60 % + EUR 0.20 |

-TWINT Pay later | 2.30% + EUR 0.30 | 2.30% + EUR 0.18 | 2.30% + EUR 0.18 |
+TWINT Pay later | 2.30 % + EUR 0.30 | 2.30 % + EUR 0.18 | 2.30 % + EUR 0.18 |

-For comparison: Visa/Mastercard | 2.50% + EUR 0.30 | 1.65% + EUR 0.18 | 1.35% + EUR 0.18 |
+For comparison: Visa/Mastercard | 2.50 % + EUR 0.30 | 1.65 % + EUR 0.18 | 1.35 % + EUR 0.18 |

-Calculation example: With an average shopping cart of EUR 150 and 500 invoice purchase orders per month, the cost calculation in the Standard plan looks like this: QR-bill costs you EUR 375 per month (0.50% × EUR 75,000).
-Klarna costs EUR 1,950 (2.40% + EUR 0.30 × 500).
-The difference of around EUR 1,575 per month is the price for complete risk assumption by Klarna.
+Calculation example: With an average shopping cart of EUR 150 and 500 purchase on account orders per month, the cost calculation in the Standard plan looks like this: QR-bill costs you EUR 375 per month (0.50 % × EUR 75,000).
+Klarna costs EUR 1,950 (2.40 % + EUR 0.30 × 500).
+The difference of around EUR 1,575 per month is the price for the complete risk assumption by Klarna.

-5. Providers in Switzerland: Klarna, CembraPay, POWERPAY, TWINT, and others compared
+5. Providers in Switzerland: Klarna, CembraPay, POWERPAY, TWINT and others compared

-TWINT Pay later is not an independent BNPL provider, but a feature within the TWINT app, operated by Swissbilling.
+TWINT Pay later is not an independent BNPL provider, but a feature within the TWINT app operated by Swissbilling.
 The advantage: buyers do not need to create a new account — they use their existing TWINT app.
 The reach in Switzerland is correspondingly high.

-Provider | Invoice purchase | Installment payment | Risk assumption | Available in | Integration via Payrexx |
+Provider | Purchase on account | Installments | Risk assumption | Available in | Integration via Payrexx |

 Yes (14/30 days) | Yes | Yes | CH, DE, AT, FR, IT | Payrexx Pay Plus (direct) | |